Organic form drawings: a surreal art collection

 I originally got the idea for Organic Form Drawings by seeing the work of Dr. Immy Smith, a UK-based neuroscientist-turned-artist.
 She had been creating what she called “semi-automatic” drawings with pencils of various color.
 She took scrap paper or pieces of carding and drew detailed, abstract, biologic-looking shapes while letting her mind wander.

-About organic forms
+About organic drawings

 About the organic form drawing series